 A simple church is best described as a spiritual extended family (1 Corinthians 4:15, Romans 16:3-16).
-This will especially be the case when it was formed around a Person of Peace and their natural family hub.
-Just like a natural extended family there is a lot of mentoring going on for younger members and there is a natural accountability to the team.
+This will especially be the case when it was formed around a person of peace and that person’s natural extended family.
+Just as in a natural extended family, there is a lot of mentoring going on for younger members and there is a natural accountability to the team.
 There is also protection, welfare and teaching.
 Extended families grow.
 So should spiritual extended families.

-The New Testament church is likened to a plant: Jesus is the root and trunk while we are the branches (John 15:1-8).
-He sustains us while we grow ever larger from the tips of the branches, which is our new disciples.
+The New Testament church is also likened to a grape vine: Jesus is the root and trunk while we are the branches (John 15:1-8).
+He sustains us while we grow ever larger from the tips of the branches, those tips are our new disciples, who will then win more new disciples.

-The universal church is the body of Christ now numbering some 600 million globally.
-Each local church being like a cell in that great body.
-Each person works with others inside that cell so that it is healthy, growing and doing its part for the whole body (1 Corinthians 12:12-27).
+The universal church is the body of Christ now numbering some 600 million globally in 2020.
+This is pour best guess at the number of people who love Jesus and live for him.
+There are many more who call themselves Christians but who do not know Jesus personally so we do not count them.
+Each local simple church is like a human cell in that great global body.
+Each person works with others inside that small local cell so that it is healthy, growing and doing its part for the whole global body (1 Corinthians 12:12-27).

 2. EVALUATING YOUR SIMPLE CHURCH